LigandMPNN

-Design protein sequences considering ligands, metals, and nucleotides.
-Perfect for enzyme engineering and binding site optimization with superior accuracy at interaction interfaces.
+Design protein sequences around ligands, metals, and nucleotides for enzyme engineering and binding-site optimization.

 50